GPT-5.2 ProBatch 2

 3. 3Look for paradoxes where current representations fail.

-4. 4Design an exclusion test that kills whole families.
+4. 4Design an that kills whole families.

 5. 5Change the organism/system until the invariant becomes cheap to observe.